jojerd/Windows-TLS-Swiss-Army-Knife/README.md

 -DisableSSL: Just disables SSL 2.0 and SSL 3.0, it will not do anything outside of that.

+-DisableTLS10: Will just disable TLS 1.0 (BE VERY CAREFUL WITH THIS AS THIS CAN CAUSE LEGACY APPLICATIONS TO STOP WORKING!!!)

+-EnableTLS10: Enables TLS 1.0, usually is already enabled by default but just in case you want to quickly reverse a TLS 1.0 disable change.

--EnableTLS11: Enables TLS 1.1, usually is enabled by default but just in case you want quickly reverse a TLS 1.1 disable.
+-EnableTLS11: Enables TLS 1.1, usually is already enabled by default but just in case you want to quickly reverse a TLS 1.1 disable change.

 -EnableTLS12: Just enables TLS 1.2 and will not do anything outside of that.

--DisableTLS10: Will just disable TLS 1.0 (BE VERY CAREFUL WITH THIS AS THIS CAN CAUSE LEGACY APPLICATIONS TO STOP WORKING!!!)

--DisableTLS11: This will disable TLS 1.1, while not required is an option in case you need to roll back a TLS 1.1 disable change quickly.
+-DisableTLS11: This will disable TLS 1.1, while not required is an option in case you want to test.

--SecureMe: Disables SSL 2.0 / SSL 3.0 and enables TLS 1.2.
+-SecureMe: Disables SSL 2.0 / SSL 3.0, TLS 1.0 and enables TLS 1.2.
 It does not touch TLS 1.1.
 You can disable TLS 1.1 with the above switch if you choose.
+ONLY USE THIS SWITCH IF YOU ARE SURE YOU HAVE NO LEGACY APPLICATIONS THAT REQUIRE TLS 1.0!!!!!!